 It’s a reliable distro that gives you plenty of flexibility, and works brilliantly with Proton – Valve’s ambitious project that lets you play an ever-growing number of native Windows games on Linux (think of it as the new Wine).

-If you are a fan of Ubuntu, your first choice for a gaming distro is the Ubuntu GamePack.
-As its creators claim, “It will provide a guaranteed start in more than 22,381 games and applications for MS Windows and MS-DOS, and original, designed specifically for GNU/Linux platform.”
+If you want to go with more of a “complete package” gaming distro, you should try the Ubuntu GamePack.
+As its creators claim, “It will provide a guaranteed start in thousands of games and applications for MS Windows and MS-DOS, and original, designed specifically for GNU/Linux platform.”
 The distro comes with Steam, PlayOnLinux, Lutris, Wine, Crossover, DOSBox and DOSEmu and many more game environments.
 It hasn’t been updated for a few months at the time of writing though, and doesn’t (yet) have Proton built into it, which means it’s a little outdated as things stand.